 The Vosges Battles as Experienced by the 442nd Regimental Combat Team

 This narrative was researched and written by 442nd RCT soldiers in their headquarters at Livorno, Italy, while on occupation duty in 1945 after the war had ended.
 They had direct access to all the Combat Team’s records in the unit’s files.
-Orville Shirey was the 442nd Headquarters officer in charge of this unit history project.
+Captain Orville C. Shirey was the 442nd Headquarters officer in charge of this unit history project.
 After return to the US, he published this history in the Infantry Journal, a publication of the United States Infantry Association.

 Table of Contents